 LootLines: The Core Mechanic

-Dollar-Reels: Danny's Multiplier Magic
+Dollar-Reels: Danny's Multiplier Feature

 The Three Bonus Modes